 What it is: Mexican chocolate is made from ground cacao nibs, sugar, and cinnamon.
 Since it contains a higher sugar content, this type of chocolate has a rougher texture than the creamy chocolate you're probably used to.
 It carries a very different purpose from milk chocolate and is most commonly used in cooking rather than as a treat.

 Taste: Mexican chocolate has a distinct bitter flavor thanks to the roasted cacao nibs, with hints of spice from the cinnamon.
 You may find certain brands add different spices, but cinnamon is the most common.

 Health: fortunately, Mexican chocolate is generally vegan-friendly because it doesn't contain dairy.
 Disclaimer: some brands don't market themselves as vegan-friendly (possibly because of the sugar or processing facility), so keep that in mind if you're unsure.

 Where to buy: you can find Mexican chocolate in most supermarkets in the international or Latin aisles.
 If you can't find it there, try ordering some online.
-The most widely available brand is Abuelita, but the most natural/organic company is Taza.
+The most widely available brand is Abuelita, but there are more natural brands.

-What is it: translated directly to "corn dough," masa harina is the gluten-free flour used in recipes like corn tortillas and tamales.
+What is it: translated directly to "dough flour," masa harina is the gluten-free flour used in recipes like corn tortillas and tamales.
 It's different than cornflour and cornmeal since the corn is soaked in an alkaline solution (like lime water).
 This process adds in vitamins and minerals to make it easier for your digestion.

 Taste: cooking masa harina brings out the nutty and slightly tangy flavors of this otherwise mild flour.
 It gives a thick and creamy texture to champurrado when mixed into the hot liquid.